 In this post, I’ll explain how Immuta’s data team uses dynamic access controls in Snowflake to drive access policies in downstream systems such as Looker and Jupyter Notebooks.
 Our approach is driven by two principles:

-- As much governance logic as possible should be implemented where the data resides.
+- As much access control logic as possible should be implemented where the data resides.

 - Everywhere possible, users should access data as themselves.

-Focusing our governance efforts on the data platform (Snowflake, in our case) allows us to simplify administration at the application layer while increasing the transparency across the organization of who can see what data.
+Focusing our access control efforts on the data platform (Snowflake, in our case) allows us to simplify administration at the application layer while increasing the transparency across the organization of who can see what data.

 Proliferation is the problem